tuantung26/NRMS-DistilBERT-News-Recommendation/README.md

 | 2 | Frozen Pre-Trained DistilBERT | 0.6618 | 0.3695 | 0.4138 |
 | 3 | Domain Fine-Tuned DistilBERT | 0.6792 | 0.3800 | 0.4260 |

-[cite_start]The transition to DistilBERT yielded a 7.19% AUC increase over the baseline[cite: 190, 192].
+The transition to DistilBERT yielded a 7.19% AUC increase over the baseline.

 ---

 ## Streamlit Demo Application
-[cite_start]To validate the model's real-world scalability, we deployed an interactive demonstration using Streamlit[cite: 195, 196]:
+To validate the model's real-world scalability, we deployed an interactive demonstration using Streamlit:
-* [cite_start]User Dashboard: Select from various mock profiles representing specific reading tastes[cite: 198, 199].
+* User Dashboard: Select from various mock profiles representing specific reading tastes.
-* [cite_start]Live Inference: The backend loads pre-computed features from the local cache and generates ranked recommendations in real-time[cite: 200, 201].
+* Live Inference: The backend loads pre-computed features from the local cache and generates ranked recommendations in real-time.

 ---